Investor Relations

 Ongoing reforms in Japan’s medical system and intensifying competition present a challenging environment.
 The Group continuously analyzes market and competitor trends to enhance competitiveness and explore new business opportunities.

-However, changes in the market environment, stricter global cost-containment policies or regulatory constraints on R&D, production or trade may adversely affect the Group’s business performance and financial condition.
+However, changes in the market environment, stricter global cost-containment policies, and tighter regulations on R&D, manufacturing, and distribution have been affecting market prices, and this trend is expected to continue, which may adversely affect the Group's business performance and financial condition.

 The Group actively operates business across North America, Europe, Asia, and other region, making its overseas operations strategically important.
 However, these activities expose the Group to a variety of risks, including economic downturns, policy changes, economic sanctions, labor issues, cultural differences, political and social instability, weak industrial infrastructure, public hygiene issues, changes in laws and regulations, tax system revisions, terrorism and conflicts, pandemics, and natural disasters.
 While the Group takes responsive measures to address these risks, they may still disrupt operations and affect its business performance and financial condition.

-The estimation of future taxable income, prior to temporary differences, used to assess the recoverability of deferred tax assets is based on the approved FY2025 budget and the Group’s medium-term management plan, with adjustments reflecting historical performance.
-This estimate considers the taxable income and losses, excluding temporary factors that occurred in FY2024.
+The estimation of future taxable income, prior to temporary differences, used to assess the recoverability of deferred tax assets is based on the comprehensively approved budget for the following fiscal year and the figures from the medium-term management plan, with adjustments reflecting historical performance.
+This estimate considers the taxable income and losses, excluding temporary factors that occurred in the current fiscal year.

 The financial targets under the Medium-term Plan are forward-looking statements based on the Group’s management targets.
-Their achievement is subjected to various internal and external risks, including those noted in items (1) to (14), as well as risks, such as intensified competition, price declines, unmet R&D objectives, shifting customer needs, alliance underperformance, global medical system changes, and risks related to overseas business expansion along with foreign exchange volatility.
+Their achievement is subject to various internal and external risks, including those noted in items (1) to (14).
+In particular, the Group may be affected by greater-than-anticipated intensification of competition and resulting declines in market prices, unmet R&D objectives, shifting customer needs, alliance underperformance, greater-than-expected changes in domestic and overseas medical systems, and risks related to overseas business expansion and foreign exchange volatility.